 He obviously loves to ride and currently rides to the National Parks in California.
 In them, where possible, on his 2011 BMW R1200GS Triple Black.
 Recently he has ridden in Death Valley, Lassen, Yosemite and parts of the Eastern Sierra Nevada.
 He also enjoys riding to Cambria, CA every August on his Triumph Bonneville Black.
 He is also the Triumph Bonneville Advocate as well.

 Whether on or off road, there’s nothing like two wheels.

 Ian is an East Coast native who grew up around vintage race cars and airplanes.
 This passion for all things motorized was unsurprisingly passed along.
 His first off-road bike came at the age of 13 and things snowballed from there.
 Eventually team sports were abandoned for motocross, supermoto, and sport bikes later on.
 After college he spent a few years living, working, and motorcycling around Europe, getting in touch with people and motorcyclists from all different backgrounds.
 Upon returning to the US he settled in the bay area to enjoy year-round riding season, atmosphere, and close proximity to the motorcycle industry.

-Mason’s love for all things two wheeled began at a young age of 5 riding dirt bikes and atv’s on family’s farm in Ohio.
-Shortly after high school he attended the Motorcycle Mechanics Institute in Phoenix AZ.
-After working as a mechanic and in sales his career in Finance at Calmoto started last summer after relocating to the bay area from Southern California.
+While riding dirt bikes and ATV’s on family’s farm in Ohio, Mason’s love for all two wheeled things began at a young age of 5.
+Shortly after high school, he attended the Motorcycle Mechanics Institute in Phoenix AZ.
+After working as a mechanic and in sales, his career in Finance started at CalMoto last summer after relocating to the bay area from Southern California.

 In his free time Mason can be found restoring vintage motorcycles, customizing modern classics, traveling, and exploring the great outdoors.
 If it has two wheels or a motor there is a good chance it has a special spot in his heart and garage.